-One of the most common difficulties people face when trying to purchase new Spare Parts is knowing the difference between Joint Sizes, how to measure them, and their applications and compatibility.
-Here, we will detail common smoking accessories like Stems, Cone Pieces (and the like) and their compatibility.
+One of the most common difficulties people face when trying to purchase new spare parts is knowing the difference between joint sizes, how to measure them and their applications and compatibility.
+Here, we will detail common smoking accessories like stems, cone pieces and their compatibility.